Efficient, flexible and diverse: Career lessons inspired by the gig economy

-7 minute read | Simon Winfield | Article | Career development | Industry insights
+7 min read | Hays Experts | Article | Career development | Industry insights

-Man with classes speaking to an audience
+Man with glasses speaking to an audience about career lessons inspired by the gig economy

 We’ve all heard about the gig economy advantages, especially flexibility and diversity.
 But have you considered that you can apply those benefits to any work you do?